Robotics in Banking with 4 RPA Use Case Examples + 3 Bank Bot Use Case Videos

 RPA in banking yields the most benefits when led with deep front-line process analysis and a desk-level work standardization plan across the organization.
 RPA in banking yields the greatest value when preceded by deep front-line process analysis and a desk-level work-standardization plan across the organization; consider these three high-level examples of RPA in banking:

 Three high level examples of RPA in banking are below:

-- Reduction of consumer loan processing time from 30 minutes to 10 minutes by eliminating copying and pasting of customer information from one banking system to the next
+- Robotic Process Automation Use Case 1: Consumer loan-processing time can be reduced from 30 minutes to just ten minutes by eliminating the copying-and-pasting of customer information from one banking system to the next.

-- Increased auto loan processing speed of customer verification by automatically validating customer data on government websites, such as the DMV, tax payment, or property appraisal sites
+- Robotic Process Automation Use Case 3: Banks can radically boost the speed of customer verification during the processing of auto loans by automatically validating customer data on government websites such as DMV, tax payment, or property-appraisal sites.

 A Detailed Use Case of Robotics in Banking Operations—RPA in Consumer Loan Processing